Jonas E. Herbsman

 Danielle graduated with her JD from Brooklyn Law School with a Certification in IP, Media and Entertainment Law where she received a Richardson scholarship.
 Danielle was also a member of the Brooklyn Entertainment & Sports Law society, and served as a Music co-chair.
 Danielle received her Bachelor of Music from New York University where she received the NYU Steinhardt scholarship.

 During law school, Danielle interned in house at a major record label and a boutique entertainment law firm.
+Ms. Caswell passed the July 2021 New York State Bar Exam and is currently awaiting admission.

 Judith A. Meyers